 For Employees

-Skills & competencies work together to shape effective performance.
+Skills and competencies work together to shape effective performance.
 Skills represent what employees can do.
-Competencies define how well they do it in different situations.
-Aligning the two is critical for building agile, high-performing teams.
+Competencies define how consistently they do it, under pressure, with stakeholders, and across changing business contexts.
+For HR leaders in large enterprises, aligning both is the foundation of skills-based workforce planning.

 Skills as the Foundation